nmfs-ost/noaa-fit-resources/_posts/2021-06-11-contributing.md

   - R
 ---

-# Contributing to R tools in the Toolbox

 The following is a set of guidelines for contributing to tools hosted on the NOAA Fisheries Toolbox, which are hosted in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 Heavily influenced by Atom's [CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).

 #### Table Of Contents